Bookkeeping For Dummies (UK Edition)

 Building Blocks of a Bookkeeping System

-The following three elements make up the essential foundations of bookkeeping.
+The following elements make up the essential foundations of bookkeeping.
 Keep these business basics in mind when you set out to create a bookkeeping system:

 Chart of Accounts: Lists all accounts in the books, and is the road map of a business's financial transactions